dgatf/sct101ctm/README.md

 ## SD card

 Some SD cards are not initialized.
-If SD card is not initalized with error *mmc2: error -84 whilst initialising SD card* apply patch to kernel as described below
+If SD card is not initialized with error *mmc2: error -84 whilst initialising SD card* apply patch to kernel as described below

 ## Touchscreen driver